john2796/Node-Express-Lab/README.md

   x respond with HTTP status code `500`. x return the following JSON object: `{ error: "The post information could not be modified." }`.

-- If the post is found and the new information is valid:
+x If the post is found and the new information is valid:

-  - update the post document in the database using the new information sent in the `request body`.
-  - return HTTP status code `200` (OK).
-  - return the newly updated _post_.
+x update the post document in the database using the new information sent in the `request body`. x return HTTP status code `200` (OK). x return the newly updated _post_.

 ## Stretch Problems